- COVID-19 info

 - Wear clothing which enables quick access to your shoulder muscles.

-- Upon entering the A. Le Coq Sport sports building, disinfect your hands and put on a new mask.
-The masks can be found by the entrance.
-Maintain social distancing.
+- Upon entering the A. Le Coq Sport sports building, disinfect your hands and maintain social distancing.

 - Move on via a vacant aisle to the registration desk and have yourself identified based on your ID card.